alxndrTL/losscape/README.md

 # loss + landscape = `losscape` 🌄

-This is the official repository for `losscape`, a lightweight, modular, and straightforward Python library that empowers you to visualize the loss landscape of your neural networks, as in [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/abs/1712.09913).
+This is `losscape`, a lightweight, modular, and straightforward Python library that empowers you to visualize the loss landscape of your neural networks, as in [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/abs/1712.09913).

 `losscape` is designed as a plug-and-play extension for your existing PyTorch models.
-It boasts its simplicity, modularity, and lightning-fast rendering speed over other comparable libraries.
+It boasts its simplicity, modularity, and fast rendering speed.

 ## Key Features ✨

 - 🏃 **Fast Rendering**: Leveraging PyTorch's `torch.no_grad()` feature and controlling the number of examples to compute the loss, `losscape` speeds up the visualization process dramatically, thus saving valuable wall time.
-- 📊 **Flexible Plotting**: Supports both 1D and 2D plotting options for your loss landscapes, giving you the power to choose based on your requirements and computational constraints.
+- 📊 **Flexible Plotting**: Supports both 2D and 3D plotting options for your loss landscapes, giving you the power to choose based on your requirements and computational constraints.
 - 🔌 **Plug and Play**: Easy to integrate with your existing PyTorch models.
 No substantial modifications to your codebase are needed!

 ## Installation 📦